andya17/andya17.github.io/_pages/about.md

 <script data-goatcounter="https://andy-gis-portfolio.goatcounter.com/count"
         async src="//gc.zgo.at/count.js"></script>

-I am about to graduate from the Geographic Information Science and Technology (GIST) MS program at the University of Massachusetts Amherst.
-I have completed all courses for the program and have additionally fulfilled the requirement to work on GIS tasks outside the classroom – in my case, at an internship with the Massachusetts Geological Survey.
-I will remain on contract with that organization until August 30, 2025, and I will officially have my degree conferred at the conclusion of the summer term on September 1, 2025.
+I have completed all requirements for the **Geographic Information Science and Technology (GIST)** master's program at the University of Massachusetts Amherst.
+I will have my degree conferred on September 1, 2025, as do all students graduating in the summer session.
+Throughout the program, I learned and applied advanced GIS concepts and completed a practicum in which I served as a geospatial intern for the Massachusetts Geological Survey.
+I remain on contract with that internship until August 30, 2025, after which point I hope to obtain a full-time position in the geospatial and/or environmental fields.

-I intend to pursue full-time employment in the geospatial and/or environmental fields after the conclusion of my summer internship.
-In graduate courses and independent projects, I have become familiar with such topics as:
-* executing spatial analysis with vector and raster data in ArcGIS Pro/QGIS
-* applying Python scripting to ArcGIS projects
-* configuring web mapping applications for public use
-* employing the principles of cartography and design in all map products
-* using satellite data to view the world through remote sensing indices
-* constructing queries for spatial databases
-* maintaining extensive documentation on project steps
+Before attending UMass, I benefited greatly from completing GIS courses at my undergraduate alma mater, Middlebury College.
+From both Middlebury and UMass, I have gained experience with topics applicable from the start to the end of a geospatial project.
+My skills include:
+* obtaining data from the field, an open data portal, or professional contacts
+* data cleaning, wrangling, and analyzing using R or SQL
 * creating extract-transform-load workflows for data interoperability

-I continue to build upon my studies at Middlebury College, from which I graduated in May 2024 with a B.A. in Environmental Studies and Biology.
-I was fortunate to be able to take many courses in the Geography department, including several which engaged me in GIS.
-I learned about the principles of open source GIS, remote sensing, and cartography, the value of a workflow-based approach for geospatial solutions, and the ways in which spatial analysis addresses important questions in the environmental sector.

-I am eager to use what I have learned at both of these institutions at a full-time, entry-level environmental and/or geospatial position in Fall 2025.
+* managing projection systems to ensure compatibility
+* scripting with Python to automate repetitive tasks
+* executing spatial analysis with vector and raster data in a desktop GIS environment
+* sharing a desktop project to the web and configuring a web application for public use
+* employing the principles of cartography and accessible graphic design in all map products
+* maintaining extensive documentation on project steps to share with team members

+Please navigate to the pages linked at the top of this personal website to see examples of my projects as well as my resume.
+I welcome contact at the email [aatallah101@gmail.com](mailto:aatallah101@gmail.com).